NicoHood/IRLremote/Readme.md

-IRLremote 1.7.3
+IRLremote 1.7.4
 ===============

 ![Infrared Picture](header.jpg)

 New lightweight IR library with different, smarter implementation.

-This library is way more efficient than the "standard" IR library from Ken Shirriff and should be a replacement of the library (sorry for that ;D).
+This library is way more efficient than the "standard" IR library from Ken Shirriff.

 **The main improvements are:**
 * Faster decoding (on the fly)